FIT to Forget: Robust Continual Unlearning for Large Language Models: More Details on

+capturing the marginal effect of each layer on the current unlearning request.
+FIT then ranks layers by \(s_\ell\) and updates the MLP blocks and attention modules in the top-\(K\%\) layers, while freezing all other parameters.
+This provides a tractable surrogate for sparse intervention, focusing updates on forget-relevant components while limiting computational overhead and parameter drift.
+Empirically, Figure~\ref{fig:layer_histogram} shows that attribution scores \(\{s_\ell\}\) consistently concentrate on compact layer subsets.

-\paragraph{Discussion.} Recent model-editing methods require identifying neuron- or parameter-level regions associated with specific knowledge and editing them directly.
-Examples include AlphaEdit~\cite{iclr/FangJWMSW0C25}, which restricts updates to null-space directions, and PISCES~\cite{emnlp/gur2025}, which removes concepts through feature-level masking.
-These methods focus on narrowly localized parameter subsets and assume that the relevant parameters remain fixed and spatially concentrated.
-It is reasonable for inserting or modifying isolated facts in continual learning, where preserving existing knowledge is the main priority and post-unlearning recovery is not a concern.
-However, it does not hold true in the case of unlearning.
-Targeted knowledge is often distributed across layers, and effective removal requires ensuring that all relevant regions are covered.
+\paragraph{Discussion.} Recent model-editing methods typically identify neuron- or parameter-level regions associated with specific knowledge and edit them directly.
+For example, AlphaEdit~\cite{iclr/FangJWMSW0C25} restricts updates to null-space directions, while PISCES~\cite{emnlp/gur2025} removes concepts through feature-level masking.
+These methods rely on narrowly localized parameter subsets and implicitly assume that the relevant parameters are spatially concentrated.
+This assumption is reasonable for inserting or modifying isolated facts, where preserving existing knowledge is the main priority and post-unlearning recovery is not central.
+However, it may not hold for unlearning, where targeted knowledge can be distributed across multiple layers and effective removal requires sufficient coverage of all relevant regions.

+We discuss these methods as related localization strategies, but their assumptions become limiting in continual unlearning.
 PISCES further shows that AlphaEdit is vulnerable to post-unlearning recovery.
-Although PISCES improves robustness, it still exhibits substantial recoverability under relearning attacks since parameter-level masks cannot adapt to shifting influence patterns, highlighting the limitations of fine-grained model-editing localization when applied to continual learning.
-In contrast, our attribution-guided framework operates at the layer level.
-It estimates relevance dynamically at each unlearning step, avoiding the brittleness of neuron- or parameter-level edits.
-It strikes a stable balance between robustness and efficiency, while remaining compatible with localization signals from model editing.
+Although PISCES improves robustness, it still exhibits substantial recoverability under relearning attacks, since parameter-level masks cannot adapt to shifting influence patterns.
+This highlights the limitations of fine-grained model-editing localization in continual unlearning.
+In contrast, our attribution-guided framework operates at the layer level and estimates relevance dynamically at each unlearning step.
+This avoids the brittleness of neuron- or parameter-level edits and provides a stable balance between robustness and efficiency, while remaining compatible with localization signals.